Pierry/Noute/README.md

 Motivation
 =======

-Evernote and Google Keep has started providing some basic features like notes, a few basic filters, and more important, extremely fast at the maijor smartphones.
+Evernote and Google Keep has started providing some basic features like notes, a few basic filters, and more important, extremely fast at the major smartphones.
 As the time gone by, these apps have envolved and its features bacame complex and started to showing delays, losing its diferencial.
 The Nouse's proposal its to renew that experience by a very simple note app.